top of page

 About Ryan

-Ryan Amador is a songwriter, director, writer, and producer working at the intersections of music, theater, and film projects.
-He is also the co-founder and executive director of The Future Perfect Project, a non-profit dedicated to amplifying the voices of LGBTQIA+ Youth.
+Ryan Amador is a singer-songwriter, director, writer, and producer working in music, theater, and film.
+He is also the co-founder and executive director of The Future Perfect Project, a non-profit dedicated to amplifying the voices of LGBTQIA+ Youth around the United States.

-As a singer-songwriter, Ryan has released 4 ALBUMS & 6 EP's (Visit Spotify for a full discography).
+Ryan has released 4 ALBUMS & 6 EP's (visit Spotify for a full discography) of original music.
 He is best known for his song "Instead", which has garnered over 9 million listens on Spotify, and his music video for "Define Me", which led to live performances at Pride Events in New York City, Pittsburgh (opening for Adam Lambert), Cleveland, and Brisbane, Australia.
 Following the release of his video, "Spectrum", Ryan was asked to perform at TEDx in Santa Cruz, CA and speak on the topic of diversified sexuality, alongside the song's featured artists, Jo Lampert & Gyasi Ross.
 His song "I Don't Want to Post This" was featured on Spotify's OUTNOW playlist in June 2020.
+Ryan is the recipient of an ASCAP Award for his song "Safe In Your Heart."

 In 2016, Ryan and frequent collaborator Daniel Weidlein completed work on "(In) Body Vol. 1: Becom(In)g", the duo's self-produced album and film.
-The film is a series of music and dance videos strung together by a central character (played by Ryan) who deserts his life in Hollywood for a journey across the globe, trying to make sense of certain questions and relationships he's had, told through imaginative dance sequences.
+The film is an abstract series of music and dance videos strung together by a central character who deserts his life in Hollywood for a journey across the globe, trying to make sense of certain questions and relationships he's had, told through imaginative dance sequences.
 The entire film is available now on YouTube.

 His single & video "Like A Woman" is a collaboration with women's rights organization, V-DAY, to call men into action in the fight for women's rights.